firepear/homefarm/docs/update.md

 nothing to do, it will simply do nothing!
 This makes it very easy to keep all aspects of your cluster up to date.

-If you'd like to see the packages being updated in the local repo, run `'./bin/update -v'`

 # Troubleshooting